 During her work term at the Centre for Addiction and Mental Health, Natasha helped redesign an online tool used to allocate clinical resources, such as nurses and therapists, to improve the quality and efficiency of patient care.

 She was involved in managing stakeholder communications, project timelines and documentation, and proposing features for the system.

-A Health Studies student, Natasha was able to gain experience in the managerial and business sectors of healthcare, giving her a unique skillset for future opportunities.
+Through co-op, Natasha was able to gain experience in the managerial and business sectors of health care, giving her a unique skillset for future opportunities.

 Health research jobs

 Rachel’s work in the Mobilize Clinical Biomechanics Lab included developing and securing ethics approval to conduct a qualitative study and began data collection through interviews.